mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 	(e.g. the class _FeedbackViewSet_ in the file _api.py_ gets tested in the class _FeedbackTest_ in the file _test–feedback–api.py_)
 - The test class begins with a _setUpClass_.
 Here the database gets populated.
 Therefore, you can use:
 	a) a _Factory_ (like the _member_ in _FeedbackTest_ which gets created in the UserFactory) or
-	b) you create the needed objects directly (like _feedback_)
+	b) you create the needed objects directly (like _feedback_) with querysets
-- Every test case should have it's own function to make bug fixing in the future easier
+- Every test case should have its own function below SetUpClass to make bug fixing in the future easier

+In the project, there are 2 types of tests:

+**1. Integration tests** - test not only one class/function in a file but whole functionality of one part of the project, e.g. based on test case in the FeedbackTest in the file test-feedback-api.py, we cannot know if the test wants us to add a code to FeedbackViewSet or FeedbackSerializer (api.py/serializers.py).

+**2. Unit tests** - test only one function/class in file, e.g. the model Feedback will be tested in test-models.py and the test cases will test each field in model.